 While prayer (talking to God) is simple, it can be really hard for me!
 I love learning so I could easily spend lots of time studying and doing the “deep dives” into the Bible, but never letting it sink in past my brain.
 And God wants to go deeper than that.

-Devotions…although I’ve spelt it out here in a linear fashion is generally non-linear for me.
-Days sometimes don’t look the same.
+Devotions…although I’ve spelled out how to devotions here in a linear fashion my personal devotions are generally non-linear for me.
+Days don’t look the same.
 Maybe one day I read more or pray more or just pray or sing.
 Here is a sample “devotional time”.

 I get my coffee hit up my devotions spot with my coffee.
 It is about 9:00 and Nate has left for work.
 I open up my Bible app and get the passage for today that #shereadstruth community is studying.
 I read through the passage in Ephesians 2 a couple times.
 I read through the devotion section and the questions it puts forth.
 I use my journal to jot down some thoughts God struck me with.
 I journal-illustrate the word “Peace” and specifically the phrase “He Himself is our Peace.”
 I thought about what peace meant to me: envisioned places I’ve felt peaceful, thought about times in the past Jesus has brought me peace, prayed for Him to give me peace with current and ongoing struggles, thought about what peace looks like between families and countries, prayed for peace on a worldwide scale. etc. I pray for God to give me the ability to forgive, to bring about peace personally.
 I sit quietly.
 I close out my time by reading a Psalm, finding specific things to praise my God for being.